rrooggiieerr/esphome-axaremote/README.md

 ### AXA Remote RV2900

-The original AXA Remote what was introduced in 2008 or earlier.
-It has a plastic frame and housing.
+The original AXA Remote what was introduced in 2008 (or earlier?).
+It has a plastic frame and casing.
 It is unknow if it can be controlled by wire.
 If you have more information on this device let me know!

 ### AXA Remote 2.0

 The successor to the original AXA Remote introduced in 2011(?).
 It has increased burglar resistance.
-The frame is made of zamac, a zinc aluminium alloy while the housing remains plastic.
+The frame is made of zamac, a zinc aluminium alloy while the casing remains plastic.
 It uses two motors, one to unlock and an other to open the window.
 This is the model that I used to develop this ESPHome External Component.